-Our NICU has support staff, board-certified NICU doctors and neonatal nurse practitioners available 24/7 to care for your baby.
+Our NICU has support staff, board certified NICU doctors and neonatal nurse practitioners available 24/7 to care for your baby.
+All of our nurses are certified by the American Academy of Pediatrics' Neonatal Resuscitation Program.
 We also provide specialized care with access to pediatric surgeons, neurologists, ophthalmologists, cardiologists, endocrinologists, urologists, nutritionists and therapists.

+Knowing that your baby needs to be transported to a NICU can be a frightening experience for parents.
+Our team is here to provide both you, and your baby, with compassionate, expert, quality care during this time.
 Our family-friendly environment encourages you to visit often, to hold, touch, talk to and care for your baby as his or her condition allows.
 Co-bedding for multiples is also encouraged.

 NICU at HCA Houston Healthcare